agentmodels/agentmodels.org/chapters/8-using-gridworld-library.md

 ---
 layout: chapter
-title: How to use the WebPPL Agent Models library
+title: Quick-start guide to the webppl-agents library
-description: Constructing various kinds of agents, how to write an MDP or POMDP, how to make your own Gridworld or k-arm bandit problem
+description: Create your own MDPs and POMDPs.
+Create gridworlds and k-armed bandits.
+Use agents from the library and create your own.
 is_section: true
 ---